 First, some measurements to confirm what my ears have been telling me.
 I made 20 different recordings of me playing the notes F3 and C4 together (that’s middle C and the F below) on my DP (a Yamaha CP-50).
-I recorded the signals at the piano’s analog outs, with the keyboard set to a constant key strike velocity — that way any variation in timbre/tone is only due to changes in timing between notes, not their relative level.
-For each recording I calculated a spectrum of the first 1s of audio signal.
+I captured the signals at the piano’s analog outputs, with the keyboard set to a constant key strike velocity — so that any variation in timbre/tone is due only to changes in timing between notes, not their relative level.
+For each recording I calculated a spectrum (the mean of several windowed and overlapped FFTs) on the first 1s of audio signal.
 Here are the spectra of all 20 recordings of this “chord”, overlayed on one graph:

-Most of the tones present have identical level across all 20 recordings, but at 522Hz the level is all over the place, varying by 12dB from one instance of this chord to the next.
+Most of the tones (harmonics) have identical level across all 20 recordings, but the harmonic at 522Hz has levels that vary dramatically (by 12dB!) from one instance of this chord to the next.
 Such gross distortion is quite audible when listening in mono (though much less so in stereo) and it clearly corresponds to the fickle tone quality I’ve been hearing in my chords.

-What’s going on is the 3rd harmonic of F3 and 2nd harmonic of C4 coincide at 522Hz.
-That coincidence makes this perfect 5th a consonant interval, but it also sets up conditions for destructive interference between the two 522Hz tones, at the level of electronic signals in the DP.
+What’s going on here is that the 3rd harmonic of F3 and 2nd harmonic of C4 coincide at 522Hz.
+That coincidence makes this perfect 5th a consonant interval, but it also sets up conditions for destructive interference between these two 522Hz tones.
+This interference occurs within the mixer in the DP, before the signal reaches the analog outputs.
 When these notes are played at the same time, the DP layers the F3 and C4 samples, mixing them down by summing their signals.
-If the two samples’ time alignment puts their 522Hz tones in-phase then these add constructively in the mix, giving this doubled harmonic a high level.
+If the two samples’ time alignment puts their 522Hz tones in-phase then they add constructively in the mix, giving this doubled harmonic a high level.
 But if they are played back out of phase then they sum destructively: the 522Hz tone drops out of the mix.

 The relative phase of the two 522Hz tones depends on the timing of the key strikes, which are never exactly simultaneous.
 The timing difference between in-phase and out-of-phase is half a wave cycle; at 522Hz this is less than 1ms, short enough to be inconsistent in real-life playing.